The 12 Best Customer Engagement Ideas (+Examples)

 This takes personalization beyond adding their name to an email.

-It involves knowing who your customer is, and personalizing the entire experience.
+It involves knowing who your customer truly is, and personalizing the entire experience.

 Have you given someone a gift where you spent a lot of time investing in it?